-- Payment will then be required for a minimum of 6 lessons in advance (a ‘Series’) or, if more convenient, you can ‘pay as you go’ and pay after each lesson.
+- Payment will then be required at the end of each month for lessons that have been taken or, if more convenient, you can ‘pay as you go’ and pay after each lesson.

 - I provide lots of support and resources outside of lessons.
 In this way, students don’t need to wait until their next lesson to get advice.

 - My fees reflect both my qualifications, teaching experience and travel expenses.
-I spend a lot of time preparing individual lessons for students and always email notes to students/parents immediately after the lesson so that preparation can be made for the following week’s lesson.
+I spend a lot of time preparing individual lessons for students and always email notes to students immediately after the lesson so that preparation can be made for the following lesson.

 Find out about current UK music lesson fees: https://www.ism.org/advice/private-music-tuition-fees-our-survey-results-2020